SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/search-criteria.md

 | Reset the list | Click **Reset to default**. |

 > [!NOTE]
 > Moving a criterion has no practical effect on the search, but allows you to arrange the criteria in your preferred order.
-If you want to keep unused (inactive) criteria, you can move them to the bottom if the list.
+To keep unused (inactive) criteria, you can move them to the bottom if the list.
 >
 > A deactivated search criterion remains in the criteria list and can be reactivated when needed.